garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 ### Issuing our Production Certificate 🎉

-This is the last part of this demo, run this part after you already experimented with Staging enough.
-Remember that the API Limits and Quotas from Production Letsencrypt are lower, so you shouldn't be generating excessive amounts of certificates in a short-span of time.
+This is the last part of this demo: run this part after you've finished your experiments with staging.
+Remember that the API Limits and Quotas from Production Let's Encrypt are lower so you shouldn't be generating excessive amounts of certificates in a short-span of time.

 In order to generate our production-certificate we need to do the following: edit `project.garden.yaml` and set `GENERATE_PROD_CERTS: true` (line 40).